Faced with a personal or family tragedy, what would you do? Where would you turn for help?

 Over the past two decades, Mark Alexander, a partner and trial attorney with Stewart Melvin & Frost, has helped countless victims navigate treacherous waters in the aftermath of a crisis.
-Based upon his experience on the front lines of difficult situations involving serious injury or death, Mark has developed a crisis tool kit, called a Crisis Navigation Guide that provides important personal and legal steps to take in the aftermath of a crisis.
+Based upon his experience on the front lines of difficult situations involving serious personal injury or wrongful death, Mark has developed a crisis tool kit, called a Crisis Navigation Guide that provides important personal and legal steps to take in the aftermath of a crisis.

 Question: What you mean by Crisis Navigation and why it is so important to be prepared for the unthinkable?

 Mark: People typically don’t enjoy calling a lawyer.
 But it’s even worse for me because of the type of work that I do with clients who are undergoing a personal tragedy.

 When I hear from a new client, it usually involves a family member who has been in a horrible accident resulting in a serious injury or death.
 The person is often in shock, confused, and extremely worried about the future.